European Commission logo

 • Harmonised input data and policy simulations for all countries

-• Intuitive user interface
+• Intuitive user interface and special-purpose modelling language

-• Extensive library of policies
+• Extensive library of policies, continually updated and developed

 • Adaptable to other data sources (e.g. administrative data)

-EUROMOD’s flexibility means that it can be adapted to shortcut the process of building tax-benefit models with potentially comparable outputs for any country.
+EUROMOD can be linked to, or used alongside, other types of models, such as behavioural, labour supply/demand, macro-economic or environmental.
+Also, the model's flexibility means that it can be adapted to shortcut the process of building tax-benefit models with potentially comparable outputs for any country.

 How does EUROMOD work?

 There are three key components to EUROMOD: the coded policy rules, the input microdata and the software.
-The default policy rules are those set to 30 June for a given policy year and the microdata (mainly based on EU-SILC) are processed according to a standard set of protocols.
-The software - comprising a user interface and a calculation engine - may then be used to adjust the default policy parameters and run new tax-benefit routines, calculating the effects of these changes on incomes in the microdata.
+The default policy rules are those set to 30 June for a given policy year.
+The microdata, mainly based on EU-SILC, are processed according to a standard set of protocols.
+The software may then be used to adjust the policy parameters and run new tax-benefit routines, calculating the effects of these changes.
+It includes EUROMOD statistics, with which the effects of different policy scenarios can be analysed and compared in terms of budgetary and distributional impact.

 What can EUROMOD do?

 EUROMOD can be used in many different ways in different contexts.
-Examples include
+Examples include:

 • Policy swapping analysis